When you are in your doctor’s office, and your doctor is writing notes, your doctor may be thinking about all kinds of things.

 🌷 Be On Topic

 Many lawyers recommend not to chat about your life with your doctor.
 They suggest to focus on your symptoms, medical treatment and disabling condition.
-Sometimes small innocent remarks can be written down in a way that can be misunderstood.
 According to the attorney Scott Davis, topics that sometimes cause problems in medical records are: caring for pets, caring for children, participating in activities, traveling, and alcohol and drug use.

 🌷 Use the Magic Words